ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 * `Initialize option` will initialize an option (see [services with custom constructor](index.html#custom-constructor) for more details)
 * `Delete` will delete the selected options

+Note that modifying option can modify the accessible variable values.
+For instance after referencing a Sirius session, semantic elements of the session are accessible.

 ## Template authoring

 The template should be edited using your Microsoft Word document editor.
 M2Doc uses Word fields to declare dynamic elements.
 To make fields visible during the edition of your template in Microsoft Word, use `ALT+F9`.
 To insert a new field, use `CTRL+F9`.